Arriving in Fiji

 Declaration of Currency in any Passenger’s possession

-All travellers into Fiji are required to declare on arrival if they are carrying FJ$10,000 or more in Fijian or Foreign currency equivalent (includes negotiable bearer instruments) in their possession or luggage.
+All travelers into Fiji are required to declare on arrival if they are carrying $10,000 or more in Fijian or Foreign currency equivalent (includes negotiable bearer instruments) in their possession or luggage.
 If yes, you are required to complete the Border Currency Reporting form (to be given by the officer).

 Primary Line Clearance

-You are required to present your arrival card and passport to Primary Line officer for immigration clearance (Fiji Immigration website)
+You are required to present your completed Fiji Immigration Arrival card, passport and any other documents (airline tickets, autohrity letters, visa approvals, etc.) to Primary Line officer for immigration clearance (Fiji Immigration website)

 Collection of Accompanied Baggage